 The Board has established a committee (the "Committee") comprising all the independent non-executive Directors which was delegated with the authority to review on an annual basis the non-competition undertakings (the "Non-competition Undertakings") given by Ms. Zhou, Dato' Sri Low and Mr. Wei Cheng in three deeds of non-competition respectively entered into by Ms. Zhou, Dato' Sri Low and Mr. Wei Cheng, all dated 19 September 2009.
-Ms. Zhou, Dato' Sri Low and Mr. Wei Cheng confirmed that (a) they have provided all information necessary for the enforcement of the Non-competition Undertakings as requested by the Committee from time to time; and (b) from the effective date of the Non-competition Undertakings and up to 31 December 2020, they had complied with the Non-competition Undertakings.
+Ms. Zhou, Dato' Sri Low and Mr. Wei Cheng, all dated 19 September 2009.
+Ms. Zhou, Dato' Sri Low and Mr. Wei Cheng, and Mr. Wei Cheng confirmed that (a) they have provided all information necessary for the enforcement of the Non-competition Undertakings as requested by the Committee from time to time; and (b) from the effective date of the Non-competition Undertakings and up to 31 December 2021, they had complied with the Non-competition Undertakings.
 The Committee was not aware of any non-compliance with the Non-competition Undertakings given by Ms. Zhou, Dato' Sri Low and Mr. Wei Cheng during the same period.